-School staff play an important role in advising their students about the Code and the consequences for misconduct on the bus, which can include refusal of travel for a period of time.
+School staff play an important role in advising their students about the Code and the consequences for misconduct on the bus.
 They liaise closely with bus operators and are a key part of the collaborative team of stakeholders managing school student misconduct on buses.
 Schools often provide valuable assistance in suggesting approaches to managing incidents of misconduct.